temporalio/documentation/docs/glossary.md

 #### [Retention Period](/clusters#retention-period)

-A Retention Period is the amount of time a Workflow Execution Event History remains in the Cluster's persistence store.
+A Retention Period is the amount of time a Workflow Execution Event History remains in the Temporal Service's persistence store.

 _Tags: [term](/tags/term), [explanation](/tags/explanation)_